eduk8s-tests/lab-examiner-test/workshop/content/deploying-a-pod.md

 You could also have manually created a ``Pod`` resource definition as a YAML or JSON file and

-If you use the above command, you will need to exit from the interactive shell it created before continuing.
+If you used the above command, you will need to exit from the interactive shell it created before continuing.

 ```execute
 exit